jiaoshuntian/ivory-operator/docs/content/references/crd.md

-The specification of a user interface that connects to PostgreSQL.
+The specification of a user interface that connects to IvorySQL.

 <table>
     <thead>